 2017-03-01T23:05:37.686 INFO:teuthology.orchestra.run.mira102.stdout:2017-03-01 23:00:35.123793 osd.0 172.21.8.116:6800/15679 1 : cluster [WRN] bad locator @10 on object @10 op osd_op(client.4146.0:79 10.5 10:b08b92bd::::head [delete] snapc 0= ondisk+write+known_if_redirected e32) v8

 If the user's email address is empty, we try to remove an object with an empty name.

-#3 Updated by Casey Bodley 3 months ago
+#3 Updated by Casey Bodley almost 6 years ago

 - Backport set to jewel kraken

 The teuthology failures don't occur on kraken or earlier, but I still tagged for backport to be safe.
 It's possible that whatever osd changes that led to the 'bad locator' warnings may be backported as well.